NikkiCloud/esp32TelemetrySystem/README.md

   Telemetry is logged using an append-only JSONL format for robustness and simplicity.
 This allows safe inspection of historical data and offline analysis without requiring a database and easy integration with analysis scripts.

 These decisions reflect an experimental, system-oriented mindset rather than a product-oriented one.

+## Limitations

+**Timing and jitter analysis**
+- Device and backend timestamps are recorded but analysis of timing drift and jitter could be added to better characterize real-time behavior.

+**Power optimization**
+- Power consumption is not optimized in the current implementation.
+Publish intervals and sleep modes could be explored.

+**System robustness:**
+- Message delivery guarantees rely entirely on MQTT QoS settings without application-level verification

+**Firmware architecture:**
+- The firmware runs without an RTOS, which limits separation of concerns between sampling, communication, and monitoring
+- Error recovery is basic - more sophisticated fault handling could be added

+## Demo
+***Demo coming soon***